Wedding Guest Dress Code Guide: Complete Resource

 For men, focus on classic tuxedo variations—either a traditional black or midnight blue option paired with a crisp white dress shirt and black bow tie.

-Your outfit isn't complete without black patent leather shoes and matching dress socks.
-Refined accessories like pearls or diamonds add the perfect finishing touch for women attending these upscale events.
+Your outfit isn’t complete without formal footwear such as black patent leather shoes and matching dress socks.
+Refined accessories, such as pearls or diamonds, add the perfect finishing touch for women attending these upscale events.

-Contemplate adding refined touches like cufflinks or a subtle pocket square to elevate your look.
-Practice moderation with refreshments to maintain your polished appearance throughout the evening.
+Consider adding refined touches, such as cufflinks or a subtle pocket square, to elevate your look.
+Practice moderation with refreshments to maintain your polished appearance throughout the evening and the wedding reception.

-Ladies, you've got more flexibility with gown styles, but floor length is your safest choice.
+Ladies, you have more flexibility with gown styles, but a floor-length gown is your safest choice.

-While cocktail dresses can work for "black tie optional" events, a formal evening gown shows proper respect for traditional black tie occasions.
+While cocktail dresses can be suitable for “black tie optional” events, a formal evening gown demonstrates proper respect for traditional black tie occasions.

-Keep your look polished throughout the event, and you'll embody the sophistication that black tie demands.
+Keep your look polished throughout the event and the wedding reception, and you’ll embody the sophistication that black tie demands.

 Formal Wedding Guest Attire